KCFindstr/MalodySIFConvert/README.md

 # MalodySIFConvert
-Conversion tool from SIF to Malody
+Conversion tool from SIF charts to Malody charts